Having a baby in the ACT

 Antenatal care

-Your first step is to see your doctor.
+When you think you are pregnant, your first step is to see your doctor.
 They will be able to discuss your pregnancy with you including the care and birth options available to you.
-Your doctor can also organise the initial blood tests and ultrasounds, and will continue to provide your general health care during the pregnancy regardless of your chosen model of antenatal care.
+Your doctor can also organise the initial blood tests and ultrasounds, and will continue to provide your general health care no matter where you decide to have your baby.

 Options for pregnancy care and childbirth